manel24/Think.iT_Learning_Dashboard/dashboard/README.md

 # Dashboard_classbot 2.0

 It is a Web Dashboard designed and developed for Think.iT in order to help the learning team affect modules to fellows based on their learning path with lower operational charge.
-It is a responsive admin dasboard.

 # Features: